IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 ]}>
         <span slot="prompt">
         How many chromosomes does the *Saccharomyces cerevisiae* genome contain?
+        Tip: to avoid counting lines manually, redirect the output using a pipe to the `wc -l` command.
         </span>
 </Quiz>

+### Computing sequence length statistic using seqkit

 We may now compute the chromosome length statistics using `seqkit stats` (*e.g* average length, minimal/maximal length, ...).
 However, if you run `seqkit stats` without specifying an input, an error occurs.